Skip to content

 With a command injection attack, the goal is to hijack a vulnerable application in order to execute arbitrary commands on the host operating system.
 Command injection is made possible when an application passes unsafe user-supplied data (forms, cookies, HTTP headers, etc.) to a system shell.
 In this attack, the attacker-supplied operating system commands are usually executed with the privileges of the vulnerable application.

 Command injection vulnerabilities are most often found in older, legacy code, such as CGI scripts.
 By identifying a critical vulnerability, attackers can insert malicious code in an application, gaining functionality and ultimately executing specific commands that infect the targeted user and system networks.
-Under this attack, functionality on the application server can be modified and invoked.
+Under this command injection attack, functionality on the application server can be modified and invoked.
 With unauthorized access to data, an account can add additional commands and potentially take complete control of the web server’s host operating system.

 Command injection was one of the top 10 vulnerability attacks for Summer 2019, according to Contrast Security’s AppSec Threat Intelligence Report.